embedded-by-n/Pear-Pie/README.md

 The Pear Pie is an affordable, high-privacy, ultra-low power, scalable solution that utulises the Cybernetic Wheel principles of SARS (Safe, Affordable, Responsible, Sustainable) (Okai-Ugbaje, S. (forthcoming)) and the PADE methodology (Duval et al, 2022) by including the intended user throughout the design process.

 # WHO is it for:
+The Pear Pie has been designed for neurodivergent community members as priority users.
+As the system was developed by and for a person with lived-experience of neurodivergence, it has been developed specifically for an individual with Autism, ADHD and a Personal Drive for Autonomy profile.
+Additionally, the function of the device is well suited to individuals experiencing challenges with interrelated brain systems such people with Alzheimer's, Traumatic Brain Injury, Developmental Topolographical Disorientation
 # WHERE is it used:
 # WHY is it needed: